 Master of Science

-The MS in Computer, Information and Network Security is intended for students who wish to specialize in the security aspects of the Information Technology field.
-This program educates professionals for the fast growing and wide ranging information security and cyber security markets by providing foundations in the theory of information security as well as knowledge needed to properly design, implement and manage secured IT infrastructure and risks in an enterprise.
+The MS in Cybersecurity is intended for students who wish to specialize in the security aspects of the Information Technology field.
+This program educates professionals for the fast growing and wide ranging information security and cybersecurity markets by providing foundations in the theory of information security as well as knowledge needed to properly design, implement, and manage secured IT infrastructure and risks in an enterprise.

 The Network Security concentration focuses on the network infrastructure and network security management aspects information security.
 This concentration will provide in-depth coverage of network security infrastructure technologies such as firewalls, Virtual Private Networks (VPN), Intrusion Detection and Prevention Systems (IDS/IPS), vulnerability assessment tools, as well as overall security infrastructure engineering and design.